 You may not feel anything at all during an ultrasound treatment, but it’s possible to feel a slight warming or tingling sensation.
 You shouldn’t feel any pain, though.

-If you’re interested in learning more about how ultrasound can help you recover from an injury, call NYPT Health and Rehab or book an appointment online today.
+If you’re interested in learning more about how ultrasound can help you recover from an injury, call NYPT Health & Rehab or book an appointment online today.